Dayton shooter and sister were together prior to massacre

-DAYTON, OH– The man who police say gunned down dozens of people outside a Dayton bar, including his sister, drove to the area of town together prior to the shooting with her.
+DAYTON, OH (WCMH) — The man who police say gunned down dozens of people outside a Dayton bar, including his sister, drove to the area of town together prior to the shooting with her.

-“The information we have is that they all came in the same vehicle, but they separated at some point,” Biehl said at a 4 p.m. press conference.
+“The information we have is that they all came in the same vehicle, but they separated at some point,” Biehl said at a 4 p.m. press conference Sunday.

 Biehl said the siblings separated prior to the 1 a.m. shooting.
 He says police are trying to figure out what happened during the time they separated, leading him to return to kill her and eight others.